MAD9124-W20/p1-final-giftr-rach0022/README.md

 - [x] start compressing the payloads by using the npm package compression
 - [x] update all my security middleware as per the week 11 guidelines
 - [x] look into helmet to see if it worth using
+- [ ] change PATCH auth route to change password only checking if the user is logged in and then change the password (do not make them give the old password and email to relog in)

 ### Questions for Robert:
 - [ ] Should I be removing the owner property out of PATCH?